 Encompassing examples of buildings designed for business or industrial use such as offices, hotels and distilleries.
 Awarded work must engage on an aesthetic as well as practical level.
 Working within the confines of budget and practicality recognised project will signal new approaches, demonstrate ambition and meet the aims of the client.

 Open to all buildings which are either publicly funded or open for public use.
 This category includes leisure and cultural attractions such as sports halls, theatres and art galleries.

-This project can be in a proposed state meaning not under construction but still in the planning stages.
+This project can be in a proposed state meaning not under construction but must have planning approval.
 It is also for buildings and projects under construction which have not been yet completed.
-Judges will be seeking those projects which deserve to be pushed, promoted and recognised to ensure that their full promise is realised.
+Judges will be seeking those projects which demonstrate the greatest skill in navigating the planning process through consultations and improvements to achieve desired results.

 Buildings demonstrating excellence in conservation, restoration or adaptive re-use.
 Submissions should include information about the condition of the building before the work was undertaken, a short statement about the building’s significance and a description of the intention behind the works undertaken.
 Works which retain, safeguard and communicate our built legacy will be recognised.
 Awarded work must be sympathetic to the original, provide a sustainable future and demonstrate mastery of traditional skills.

 Any construction project delivered for £200k or less.
 Judges will be hunting for work which works miracles on a shoestring budget.
 How can we achieve more for less using novel materials, new construction techniques and innovative thinking?